Coffee, caffeine, mood and emotionPrint this page

 Finally, coffee and caffeine consumption might be favoured by some specific patient groups, including patients with bipolar disorders, who were reported to consume more social drugs such as tobacco and coffee than the general population65, and schizophrenic patients66.
 It has been hypothesized that patients smoke and drink coffee to reduce medication side effects such as anhedonia (inability to feel pleasure), or to improve cognitive symptoms linked to the treatment.

 Caffeine and emotion

-Caffeine reliably increases arousal, but it is currently unclear if and how it influences other dimensions of emotion such as positive versus negative feelings.
+Caffeine reliably increases arousal1, but it is currently unclear if and how it influences other dimensions of emotion such as positive versus negative feelings.

-Research has suggested that caffeine may accentuate non-habitual caffeine consumers’ emotional responses to negative situations, but not how they choose to regulate such responses57.
-Further research has considered the impact of caffeine consumption in situations where emotions were already stimulated by watching negative film clips, concluding that caffeine consumption produces increases in self-reported measures of tension, anxiety and anger.
-This effect was altered when consumed with theanine (found in tea) which decreased this effect of caffeine58.
+Research has suggested that caffeine may accentuate non-habitual caffeine consumers’ emotional responses to negative situations, but not how they choose to regulate such responses68.
+Further research has considered the impact of caffeine consumption in situations where emotions were already stimulated by watching negative film clips, concluding that caffeine consumption may produce increases in self-reported measures of tension, anxiety and anger.
+This effect was altered when coffee was consumed with theanine (found in tea), which decreased this effect of caffeine69.

 Dopamine is a neurotransmitter that helps to control the brain’s reward and pleasure centres.
 It also helps to regulate emotional responses.

-Research suggests that caffeine consumption may be associated with an increase in the availability of dopamine receptors in the brain, suggesting that caffeine may enhance arousal in part by up-regulating dopamine receptors60.
+Research suggests that caffeine consumption may be associated with an increase in the availability of dopamine receptors in the brain, suggesting that caffeine may enhance arousal in part by up-regulating dopamine receptors71.

 This information is intended for Healthcare professional audiences.